itjosephk2/task-tracker-drf/README.md

 Now it's time to install Django and some additional packages

-- Install requirements with pip install requirements.txt
+- Install requirements with pip install -r requirements.txt
 - Create our new project by typing **django-admin startproject drf_api_deployment_process .**